trostalski/fhir-query/README.md

 # fhir-query

-A Python client library for querying FHIR servers with support for both synchronous and asynchronous operations.
+A simple Python client library for querying FHIR servers.
+Sync and async support.

 ## Features